WayneVisser/Osborne1FloppyAdapter/README.md

 * [thingverse](https://www.thingiverse.com/thing:2217061)

-Richard Loxley has done a lot of good work the Osborne 1.
-His site has *lots* of detailed information on how to get CP/M-formatted floppy disk images working on the GoTek.
+Richard Loxley has done a lot of good work on the Osborne 1.
+His site is a *great* resource of information on how to get CP/M-formatted floppy disk images working on the GoTek.

 * [Richard Loxley](https://www.richardloxley.com/2018/03/30/retro-challenge-2018-04/)